Rishikaathane108/Talent-Battle-Coding-Series/README.md

 5. Open a pull request to share your contribution.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

 ---

 Embark on this C++ coding journey with us and excel in your technical interviews!
-If you have questions or need assistance, don't hesitate to reach out at your@email.com.
+If you have questions or need assistance, don't hesitate to reach out at rishikaathane108@email.com.